phaserjs/phaser-ce/resources/Project Templates/Webpack/README.md

 ## Notes

 This is supposed to be a completely barebones project.
 There's no extra candy.
-No ES6, uglyfing your code, compressing your images.
+No ES6, uglifying your code, compressing your images.
 Nada.
 By providing only the minimum setup you will be able to customize it however you like, and will make learning the needed steps to integrate webpack and phaser really easy.